FREQUENTLY ASKED QUESTIONS

 Dampfwerk follows traditional German processing & distilling methods using German copper stills, long fermentation cycles, and precision cuts.
 The focus is on fruit brandies, herbal liqueurs, gins & aquavits and botanical-forward spirits crafted with balance, purity, and structure.
-Are recipes are typically based on old traditional German recipes, some as old as 200-years.
+Our recipes are typically based on traditional German recipes, some dating back 200 years.

 Where are your spirits produced?